James Van Huss: Legislative career

 In 2012 Van Huss challenged District 6 incumbent Representative Dale Ford in the August 2, 2012 Republican Primary, winning with 3,154 votes (53.9%), and won the November 6, 2012 General election with 16,391 votes (72.3%) against Democratic nominee Michael Clark.

 In 2018, Van Huss was widely ridiculed for quoting the well-known satirical website The Onion in connection with a bill on hazing.
 In January 2020, he introduced a bill that would recognize CNN and the Washington Post as fake news.

 The American Conservative Union gave him a 100% rating in 2013 and a 91% evaluation in 2017.

 On June 19, 2020, during the COVID-19 pandemic, the Tennessee House of Representatives passed House Resolution 340, introduced by Van Huss, resolving that the "mainstream media has sensationalized the reporting on COVID-19 in the service of political agendas."

-Van Huss registered his Leviathan Designs, LLC business with the Tennessee Secretary of State on November 30, 2016.
+Professional career

+In 2021, the conservative publicly policy organization Americans for Prosperity announced that Van Huss would lead their grassroots activities in upper East Tennessee.
+In 2022 Van Huss published his first book through Southwest Radio Ministries.